Direct route guide · Farewise flagship

 Do these flights land at Haneda (HND) or Narita (NRT)?

 Both airports serve Tokyo.
 Most premium-economy and mainline nonstops land at HND (closer to central Tokyo); some basic-economy and lower-cost nonstops use NRT.
-Our estimates are written at the Tokyo metro level; the airline you pick on Skyscanner or Expedia will determine the exact airport.
+Our estimates stay at the metro level—your booking confirmation shows the exact airport.

 Why does the flight land the next calendar day in Tokyo?

 Tokyo is 16–17 hours ahead of Los Angeles, and the flight itself is about 12 hours.
-A daytime departure from LAX lands in Tokyo the next calendar day local time—you don’t lose two days unless you leave very late at night.
+A daytime departure from LAX lands in Tokyo the next calendar day local time.
 Your ticket will show the exact local arrival time and date.

 Explore more routes